 Beyond having a talent for writing and story-telling, he shares how having a clear purpose for what he was doing greatly helped him achieve his goals.

-[00:27] And today's guest is actually a journalist named Adam Bulger , who has interviewed me several times for Fatherly, which is a publication that obviously caters totters.
-And we've had some really interesting talks about Parenthood and journalism and.
-I was interested in his input on.
-Being a high functioning person himself.
+[00:27] And today's guest is actually a journalist named Adam Bulger , who has interviewed me several times for Fatherly, which is a publication that obviously caters fathers.
+And we've had some really interesting talks about parenthood and journalism and I was interested in his input on being a high functioning person himself.

 [00:50]I'm just always interested in successful people and how they get there.
-And I think it does take a lot to be a successful working professional journalists these days who can actually also support a family doing it.
-So I wanted the chance to just, you know, learn about Adam from that perspective, but also to hear and talk to him about what it means to be high functioning as a father, since he is a father himself and writes about it.
+And I think it does take a lot to be a successful working professional journalist these days who can actually also support a family doing it.
+So I wanted the chance to just learn about Adam from that perspective, but also to hear and talk to him about what it means to be high functioning as a father, since he is a father himself and writes about it.

 [01:14]So whether you're a parent or not.
 I think that there'll be something, hopefully that's interesting for you in this discussion with this high-functioning person journalist Adam Bulger.